joshbegley/nyt-latest/previous.md

 `As an annual economic conference was set to begin, President Volodymyr Zelensky said Ukraine had targeted a navy base and an oil terminal in the region that includes Russia’s second-largest city.`\
 https://www.nytimes.com/2026/06/03/world/europe/ukraine-russia-attack-st-petersburg-putin.html

-**2 Hostages Released From Bomb Threat at Chase Bank in Bakersfield, California**\
+**F.B.I.
+Kills Suspect Who Held Hostages Overnight in Bakersfield, California**\
-`The police were negotiating with a man inside a Chase Bank branch in Bakersfield, Calif.
-Two hostages were let go and an unknown number were still being held.`\
+`The authorities had been negotiating with a man inside an office building in Bakersfield, Calif., that included a Chase Bank branch.
+It was unclear how many people he held hostage.`\
 https://www.nytimes.com/2026/06/03/us/bakersfield-chase-bank-bomb-hostage-situation.html

 **Where Is Iran’s Highly Enriched Uranium?**\